lucia-auth/lucia/documentation-v2/content/main/database-adapters/upstash.md

 description: "Learn how to use Upstas Redis with Lucia"
 ---

-Session adapter for [Upstash Redis](https://upstash.com) provided by the Upstash session adapter package.
+Session adapter for [Upstash Redis](https://upstash.com) provided by the Redis session adapter package.
 This only handles sessions, and not users or keys.

 ```ts
 import { upstash } from "@lucia-auth/adapter-session-redis";